 If you’re into racing games then you really should consider looking into getting a steering wheel.
 Not only do they help with your immersion into a game, but they also provide a much more accurate control mechanism than a controller.
 The only real thing to keep an eye out on here is the difference between vibration and force feedback.
 Vibration is exactly what it says; the controller will vibrate like your standard gamepad would.
 Force Feedback takes this a whole lot further.
 As well as vibrating, the steering wheel will actually resist your movements like a real car would.

 Well that covers the basic peripherals and accessories available for the Xbox One.
 If you have any questions about these or any other peripherals available please shout out in the comments section below.
-Check back tomorrow for the next lesson in our Xbox 101 series.
+Why not check out one of the other articles in our Xbox 101 series.